xvburak/eleventy-not-so-minimal-blog-starter/src/index.md

 ---

 # Vasil Burak *(xvburak)*
-I like researching, designing and programing stuff. <br> I love the soft in software.
+I like researching, designing and programming stuff. <br> I love the soft in software.

 ## Currently
 - Working on community-software.agdx and cafe-society.agdx.